Why women feel pressured to shave

 In fact, in Korea, pubic hair was long considered a sign of fertility and sexual health -- so much so that, in the mid-2010s, it was reported that some Korean women were undergoing pubic hair transplants, to add extra hair to their own.

-Europeans weren't always obsessed with hair-free skin.
 In the Middle Ages, good Catholic women were expected to let their hair grow as a display of femininity, while keeping it concealed in public.
 The face was the only place where hair was considered unsightly: 14th-century ladies would pluck the hair from their foreheads in order to push back their hairlines and give their faces a more oval appearance.
 When Elizabeth I came to power in 1558, she made eyebrow removal fashionable.

 By the late 18th century, hair removal still wasn't considered essential by European and American women, although when the first safety razor for men was invented by French barber Jacques Perret in 1760, some women reportedly used them too.